Disobedient ticket machine

 Mentally and physically broken, he drags himself against the post bearing the station name.
 He reaches inside his pocket and pulls out a box of Hamlet and a small box of matches.
 He lights the mild cigar and puffs away – each puff leaving a cloud of smoke in the air like a steam train.
 The events of the last couple of minutes now seem mundane whilst observing passengers dashing around like ants.
 He happily puffs away whilst sitting in his new, comfortable spot.

 Happiness is a cigar called Hamlet

-Enjoyed the blog?
-A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the yester-years are featured in the new hardback book, Section N Underpass.
+Enjoyed the post?
+Check out the fun and factual book, Section N Underpass – a look back at British advertising, leisure and entertainment from the yester-years.
 Get the rundown by clicking the front cover below: